msnidal/msnidal.github.io/content/attercop/attercop.md

 >wouldn't it be cool if I could just describe what I want done, and it would spit out a command or sequence of commands for me to review and execute?

 Well, that's a pretty simple problem, I can probably just write a script that does that.
 And that's how Attercop was born!
-It's a simple command-line Python script that takes a provided natural language prompt describing a desired outcome.
+It's a Python program that takes a provided natural language prompt describing a desired outcome and generates some commands that could do the job.
 For example, if you want to:

 * List, filter, and sort files in a directory in a specific way
 * Mass rename or copy files matching a certain pattern